jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 ## 🔵 Halo 3 🔵 Main Menu + Mods

+This Mod can run with or without the 4k menu scaling turned on.

+ halo online main menu version
+Refer to ho4kmmm for the halo online main menu version refer to ho4kmmm4kse for the 4k scaled main menu version

+ Halo 3 main menu version for halo online
+Refer to h3ho4kmmm for the halo online main menu version refer to h3ho4kmmm4kse for the 4k scaled main menu version

 ## 🟡 H3ho4kmmm 🟡 Upscaled textuers only

 This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures only